 All links go directly to official Flora, Mississippi government websites.

-Law enforcement in Flora, Madison County is provided by the Madison County Sheriff's Office and several municipal police departments.
-The Canton Police Department, Ridgeland Police Department, and Madison Police Department serve their respective cities, handling local law enforcement and community policing.
-These agencies coordinate on major crimes and emergencies, sharing resources and information to ensure comprehensive coverage across the county.
-Each department focuses on maintaining safety and responding to the specific needs of their communities.
+Law enforcement in Flora, Madison County relies on coordination between the Madison County Sheriff's Office and several municipal police departments throughout the region.
+The Canton Police Department, Ridgeland Police Department, and Madison Police Department each serve their respective municipalities, focusing on local law enforcement and community policing tailored to their areas.
+When major crimes or emergencies occur, these agencies work together, pooling resources and sharing information to maintain coverage across the county.

 Jail & Inmate Records